kyleservicetech/BattIR-meter/README.md

 The PCB has been relaid out to allow the use of the www.expresspcb.com "MiniBoard" service consisting of three 2.5X3.8 boards at $60.00 USA.
+The ExpressPCB free software must be separately downloaded to allow viewing the schematic, PCB layout, and optaining the parts listing from the schematic drawing.
+The parts listing uses mostly the www.digikey.com parts supplier part numbers.

 HOW IT WORKS